vaporyhumo/new_blog/the_basics.md

 The topics I'll be discussing in this series are, not necessarily in order:
 * Software development and design principles
-* Code smells
+* Code Smells
-* Design patterns
+* Design Patterns
-* Refactoring techniques
+* Refactoring Techniques
 * Development tools
-* Test-driven development
+* Test-Driven Development
-* Agile software development
+* Agile Software Development
 * Continuous Integration
+* Pair Programming

 Of particular interest are the two last topics, which in the last years have suffered from severe semantic drift, meaning that when most people talk about